zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-v2.md

 ON P/Residence = C/Name
 ```

-But using duplicate aliases in different joined subqueries leads to an error the same way as in OQL v1.
-The following is **not allowed**:
+You still cannot use duplicate aliases in different joined subqueries.
+This leads to an error the same way as in OQL v1.

+For example, you cannot use the following query:

 ```sql
 SELECT *